How Much Emergency Water to Store: Complete Guide

 - Stackable water bricks / modular containers (about 3.5 to 5.5 gallons): Stackable and easy to move, but cost per gallon is higher.

-Proper Storage and Water Rotation Schedule
+Storage Conditions and Rotation Schedule

-- Clean and sanitize containers before use.
+- Clean and sanitize containers before first use

-- Fill from a treated municipal source or treat untreated water before sealing.
+- Fill from a treated municipal source or treat untreated water before sealing

 How Long Can You Store Bottled Water?

 This is one of the most common questions I get, and the answer is better than most people expect.
 According to FDA guidelines, commercially sealed bottled water has no true expiration date.
-It’s considered safe to drink indefinitely as long as the seal remains intact.
+It’s considered safe to drink indefinitely as long as the seal stays intact.

-That said, manufacturers typically stamp a 1 to 2 year “best by” date on bottles, and that’s about taste quality — not safety.
-Over time, especially in warm storage conditions, chemicals from the plastic can leach into the water, giving it an off taste.
+Manufacturers typically stamp a 1 to 2 year “best by” date, but that’s about taste quality — not safety.
+Over time, especially in warm storage conditions, chemicals from the plastic can leach into the water and give it an off taste.
 The water itself doesn’t “go bad” in a microbiological sense if the seal holds.

 What degrades stored bottled water: